stelcodes/nuzzle/README.md

   :dev-port <int>           ; defaults to 5868
 }
 ```
-- `:site-config`: A path to an EDN file on the classpath.
-That EDN is expected to be a `site-config` map.
+- `:site-config`: A path to an EDN file.
+Must be a `site-config` map.
 - `:remove-drafts?`: A boolean that indicates whether pages marked as a draft should be removed.
 - `:render-page`: A function supplied by the user which is responsible for creating Hiccup for every page of the static site.
 - `:static-dir`: A path to a resource directory on the classpath that contains static assets that should be copied into the exported site.